 Our artist's studio is also open for the duration of the work cycle.
 Each day, a new "provocation" is provided, inviting the children to draw, paint, sculpt, or explore found materials.
 Throughout the year, students are given individual and group lessons in the various media we use.
 Once they know the medium, children are free to use it to create works of their own design.

 Students are invited to explore the lush greenery around the school house as lunch is prepared.
+We play outside every day, rain or shine!

 The lights are turned down and students curl up with their favorite stories.
 We encourage all our students to rest quietly or nap before they rise to choose a quiet activity.